pixelass/esdeka/README.md

 ### Dispatch

 Send an action to Esdeka.
-THe host will be informed and can act un the request.
+The host will be informed and can act un the request.

 **Without payload**